ozcodex/siritie/doc/ideas.md

 Changes to minetest:

 - improve cooking, bring some benefits to making soup (depending on amount of ingredients?)
-- implement a composter block to turn organics into fertilizer
+- Ceramic Watering Can
+- Ceramic tea Pot?
 - glass desalinitator (alembic),
 - add charcoal powder to mortar and pestle
 - remove choping block from choping block
 - create black painting with charcoal powder
-- elaborate a guide for myself
-- Ceramic Watering Can
-- Ceramic tea Pot?
 - roasted iron powder to red painting
-- remove search bar in gui
 - change hammerig block recipe, make it require firing sticks
-- Turn bones into bonemeal
+- Turn bones into bonemeal on the grinding stone
-- cooking pot with oil converts unkooked food in its own cooked version
 - give more damage to the stone knife
 - add workbench as improved version of the crafting spot
 - add Pottery Bench as improved version of the clay shaping spot